Bell Hill

 What Utility Assistance Is Available in Massachusetts and Do You Qualify?

 How many utility assistance options actually exist in Massachusetts?
-You can tap into HEAP for winter heating, the Arrearage Management Program for overdue balances, tiered electric discounts, the Good Neighbor Energy Fund, and MassHealth grants.
+You can tap into HEAP for winter heating, the Arrearage Management Program for overdue balances, tiered electric discounts, the Good Neighbor Energy Fund, and MassHealth grants for individuals with disabilities and ex-felons.

 Each program targets bill relief, yet they differ in application timing and funding caps.
 By comparing discount percentages—25% to 71% for qualified electric rates—you gauge potential savings.